 In the evening the ruins seem to heighten in magnitude and mysteriousness.
 The lights shining on these abandoned and falling stone walls give it an immense forlorn and desolate feeling.
 Make sure when you visit you sit on the steps and take in the feeling of the place.
 If only these lonely bricks could tell their story.

-Over the largest part of the monasteries doorway is the Cordón de la Orden Franciscana, the coat of arms of the order, carved into the stone surrounding the arched doorway.
+Over the largest part of the doorway of the monastery is the Cordón de la Orden Franciscana, the coat of arms of the order, carved into the stone surrounding the arched doorway.
 There is a cross and a bust of Padre Billini.
 It was built on the outside in Renaissance style and the inside in Gothic.

 La Casa del Diablo